cosmo-grant/simpson-reversals/README.md

 How to interpret the picture?

 Focus, for example, on the unhatched orange column.
 It corresponds to men in the treatment group.
 Its *width* is the proportion of patients who are men in the treatment group: 10 out of 100, or .1.
-Its *height* is the recovery rate of men in the treamtment group: 8 out of 10, or .8.
-Its area, therefore, is the proportion of patients who are men in the treatment group and who recovered: 8 out of 100, .08.
+Its *height* is the recovery rate of men in the treatment group: 8 out of 10, or .8.
+Its area, therefore, is the proportion of patients who are men in the treatment group and who recovered: 8 out of 100, or .08.

 And similarly for the other columns: orange for men and green for women; unhatched for treatment group and hatched for control group.

-### Three observations
+### 1.3 Three observations

-**First observation.** The unhatched orange column is taller than the hatched orange column, or in other words, the recovery rate of men in the treatment group is higher than of men in the control group.
+*First observation.* The unhatched orange column is taller than the hatched orange column, or in other words, the recovery rate of men in the treatment group is higher than of men in the control group.

-**Second observation.** The unhatched green column is taller than the hatched green column, or in other words, the recovey rate of women in the treatment group is higher than of women in the control group.
+*Second observation.* The unhatched green column is taller than the hatched green column, or in other words, the recovery rate of women in the treatment group is higher than of women in the control group.

-**Third observation.** Let's compare the recovery rates, not of men, not of women, but of *people*: the recovery rate of people in the treatment group versus people in the control group.
+*Third observation.* Let's compare the recovery rates, not of men, not of women, but of *people*: the recovery rate of people in the treatment group versus people in the control group.

 Those recovery rates are not directly represented in the picture.
 There's a column for men in the treatment group, and a column for women in the treatment group, but no column for people in the treatment group.
 And similarly for the control group.
 So we need to work out the new columns ourselves.